ably/spaces/README.md

 **Class definitions are available [here](/docs/class-definitions.md).**

-## Spaces

-A Space is an Ably concept that allows for shared realtime digital experiences such as chat, reactions and collaborative editing.

-A Space consists of users and storage with persistent presence.

 ### Usage

 To use the Space API, you'll need to have an Ably client already set up and authenticated.